 Wido Menhardt is a seasoned technology executive with a passion for taking technology ideas from scratch to market, and to then scale them to volume deployment.
-He serves as Vice-President for Clinical Informatics Technologies at Beckman Coulter, where he drives commercialization of disruptive computing technologies such as remote connectivity of instruments, clinical information systems, advanced data analytics and enterprise healthcare crm.
+He serves as Vice-President for Clinical Informatics Technologies at Beckman Coulter, where he drives commercialization of disruptive computing technologies such as cloud-deployed clinical information systems, IoT and digital twins, unified UX platforms, advanced data analytics, artificial intelligence and machine learning,

 Previously, Mr. Menhardt was GM of the Philips radiology and cardiology image management business with headquarters in California.
 These products are in large part delivered on semi-private clouds in a managed service model, with high uptime and redundancy requirements and 10 petabytes of patient data under management.

 In his previous assignment at Philips, Mr. Menhardt was the CEO of the Philips Innovation Center (PIC) in Bangalore, Karnataka, India.
 The center hosts 2000+ engineers in all Philips business from healthcare to lighting.
 In his tenure from 2010-13, he transformed the center from an internal offshoring destination to an innovation power house, where he focused the activities at PIC on India and the emerging markets.